How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 REVOKE UPDATE ON orders FROM sales_team;

-Assuming the Sales Team previously had the INSERT, SELECT and UPDATE privileges as seen in the earlier example, this would remove the UPDATE privilege, allowing them to view and add orders, but not modify them.
+Assuming the Sales Team previously had the INSERT, SELECT, and UPDATE privileges, as seen in the earlier example, this would remove the UPDATE privilege, allowing them to view and add orders but not modify them.

 Having created group roles to organize login users, use the GRANT and REVOKE SQL commands to give the group roles the minimum level of privilege required to work.
-Use default privileges where appropriate as a time-saver, but be careful that doing so doesn't give more privileges than appropriate in the future.
+Use default privileges where appropriate as a time-saver, but be careful that doing so doesn't give more privileges than are appropriate in the future.
 Use GRANT to give the privileges to the required login roles by making them members of the group roles.

 RLS